bbrownekianda/docs/pages/README.md

 ### Dashboard widgets ###

-Kianda offers real-time monitoring dashboards for use on mobile, tablet or desktop devices.
-Using Kianda dashboards, you could easily configure a process dashboard or home page in minutes with the help of widgets.
 Kianda comes with 7 predefined widgets as listed below.
+Using these widgets you can quickly and easily create a process dashboard in minutes.
+The widgets are:

 - **Rich text**: The Rich text is used to display some texts, links or images on the dashboards.